Injuries resulting from trips, slips, and falls are very common and thousands of claims are filed each and every year. Victims suffer a range

 If the property owner did not demonstrate “reasonable care,” however, they may be responsible for your injuries.
 Here is a list of some preliminary questions to ask yourself in the unfortunate event of a trip, slip, or fall accident:

-Did the property owner demonstrate negligence on their behalf or fail to abide by standard regulations?
+Did the property owner demonstrate negligence or carelessness on their behalf or fail to abide by standard regulations or laws?

-Did you trip on uneven and unsafe flooring?
+Did you trip on uneven or defective flooring?
 If so, was the unsafe condition there long enough that the owner should have known about and fixed it?

 Did you slip and/or fall on a wet or slippery surface?
 If so, was the unsafe condition there long enough that the owner should have known about and fixed it?